 That means focusing on the leads that are the most likely to convert into paying customers.

-Conversational interfaces can help you identify who those people are & help you catch them while they are hot.
+Lead scoring chatbot systems can help you easily identify who those people are & help you catch them while they are hot.

 Are you ready?